Full Names and Last Names

 - Karin Dicks, director of Alumni and Parent Programs, attended ...

 - Father Peter Walsh, CSC, director of Campus Ministry, ...

 When referring to the university president, guidelines are:

-- George E. Martin, PhD, president of St. Edward’s University (formal communications and invitations)
+- Montserrat Fuentes, PhD, president of St. Edward’s University (formal communications and invitations)

-- George E. Martin, president of St. Edward’s University
+- Montserrat Fuentes, president of St. Edward’s University

-- She reports to the president of the university.
+- He reports to the president of the university.